 Mark helped build and lead business strategy and finance at Stripe, driving key initiatives for sales operations, global growth, and fundraising.
 He helped the company assess international product market fit, grow from a couple hundred to nearly 2,000 people, and move upmarket into late-stage and enterprise.
 Before that, Mark was an investor at GI Partners, focusing on vertical SaaS and insurance marketplaces, including the acquisition of MRI Software.
 He was also an investment banker at Goldman Sachs, and served as a board member of the Stonestown YMCA for three years.

-Mark graduated from UC Berkeley with B.S. in business administration.
+Mark graduated from UC Berkeley with a B.S. in business administration.
 He's a certified sommelier and part owner of the Brew Coop self-pour taproom.

 How did you gravitate towards fintech in the first place?